Frequency Modulation Tutorial Includes:

 Frequency modulation, FM Modulation index & deviation ratio FM sidebands, bandwidth FM demodulation FM slope detector FM ratio detector Foster Seeley detector PLL FM demodulator Quadrature demodulator MSK GMSK

 Modulation formats: Modulation types & techniques Amplitude modulation Phase modulation Quadrature amplitude modulation

-Both types were widely used, but the FM ratio detector was the more common because it offered a better level of amplitude modulation rejection of amplitude modulation.
-This enabled the circuit to provide a greater level of noise immunity as most noise is amplitude noise.
-It also enabled the FM detector to operate more effectively even with with lower levels of limiting in the preceding IF stages of the receiver.
+When circuits employing discrete components were more widely used, the Ratio and Foster-Seeley detectors were widely used.
+Of these the ratio detector was the most popular as it offers a better level of amplitude modulation rejection of amplitude modulation.
+This enables it to provide a greater level of noise immunity as most noise is amplitude noise, and it also enables the circuit to operate satisfactorily with lower levels of limiting in the preceding IF stages of the receiver.